-The RAC scheme and FPPS are considerably less material but their risks are managed in a similar way to those in ASPS.
-In 2015, the RAC pension scheme entered into a longevity swap covering approximately £0.4 billion of pensioner in payment scheme liabilities.
+The RAC Scheme and FPPS are considerably less material but their risks are managed in a similar way to those in the main UK scheme.
+During 2024, the RAC pension scheme completed a bulk annuity buy-in with Aviva Life & Pensions UK Limited, a Group Company covering the liabilities of all scheme members.